githubmutt/pcc197-crud_nodejs/README.md

 Create a React initial application

-( cd into the client directory and issue the command )
+( cd into the client directory and create the React client )

 npx create-react-app .